jkorona/grunt-release-bower/README.md

 Sample:

      grunt release-bower --version=1.2.3

+#### ``--all``

+With that flag all modules will be release in one shot.
+If the modules do not have the same version yet, you have to add the --ver argument in order to specify the first common version.

+Sample:

+      grunt release-bower --all --ver=1.2.3

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).